-If blood is flowing or dripping out from the wound, the bleeding is still considered to be very serious and an immediate trip to your vet is necessary.
+If blood is flowing or dripping out from the wound, the bleeding is still considered to be very serious and again, an immediate trip to your vet is necessary.

 If blood is oozing or seeping out, the wound is usually not so deep and can be treated at home.

-If your dog is bleeding profusely, try to stop the bleeding by applying direct pressure with a sterile gauze pad or a clean towel.
+To stop bleeding from a wound, apply direct pressure with a sterile gauze pad or a clean towel.

 Don't!
 Otherwise, it will be difficult for the blood to clot.
 Similarly, DO NOT remove the towel or gauze even if it is soaked with blood.
 Just continue to add more gauze or towels on top of the soaked ones.

 You should also elevate the bleeding source so that it is above the level of your dog's heart.

 For severe bleeding, you need to apply direct pressure to the arteries that supply the wounded area.
 These pressure points are located at the upper inside (armpit) of the front legs, the upper inside of the hind legs and the underside of the tail.

 Only use a tourniquet as a last resort or on the advice of a vet or human doctor.